bizreach/play2-stub/README.md

 Motivation
 =====
-Sometimes engineers collaborate with front-end engineers or UX designers in one play application.
+1. Sometimes engineers collaborate with front-end engineers or UX designers.
 While engineers are implementing eagerly, they want server responses to test their artifacts.
-Today since clients become richer and richer, they really needs clear responses for both html and ajax response.
+Today since clients become richer and richer, they really needs clear responses for both html or ajax response.

-UX/UI designers/engineers also want data variation as we engineers do, to test client-side validation behaviors, for layout adjustment and so on.
+2. In micro service architecture, a server tends to access a lot of servers.
+Sometimes, it simply redirects and return the response and change a little and then return back to clients.
+We want minimize redunduncy to do such thngs.

 Features
 =====